CraftTweaker/CraftTweaker-Documentation/docs/Mods/Tree_Tweaker/Tree_Tweaker.md

 `newtree.setGenBiome("minecraft:plains")`

 #### newtree.setGenBiomeByTag("STRING");
-sets the biomes grouping, accepts any of Forges biome tags.
+Biome tag tree can generate in (HOT, SWAMP, SNOWY...), ignoring typical biome tree rules .
+Will not function unless spawnBiome is null.
 `newtree.setGenBiomeByTag("HOT");`

-#### newtree.setBaseBlock("modid:id")
+#### newtree.setBaseBlock("modid:itemid")
-set the block the tree sits on
+What block the tree should generate on top of.
+If not set, will default to blocks valid for vanilla trees (grass, dirt, farmland)
 `newtree.setBaseBlock("minecraft:dirt");`

 #### newtree.setDimWhitelist(INT);
-sets a whitelist for spawning.
-Can either be a INT or an array of integers through brackets.
-`newtree.setDimWhitelist(0);`
+Either single int or array of ints listing dimension IDs the tree may generate in.
+If null, may generate in any dimension `newtree.setDimWhitelist(0);`